-This Policy explains when and why we collect your personal data, how we use it, the conditions under which we may disclose it to others and how we keep it secure as well as your rights in relation to the processing of your personal data.
+This Policy applies to egg donor candidates and egg donors.
+Its purpose is to explain when and why we collect your personal data, how we use it, the conditions under which we may disclose it to others and how we keep it secure as well as your rights in relation to the processing of your personal data.

 We may change this Policy from time to time.
 You are invited to check our website periodically, in order to keep up to date with any changes.
 In the exceptional case of a substantial change, we may also attempt individual notification.
 By using our website, you agree to this Policy, as amended from time to time to the extent relating to information, we collect about you in your capacity as a user of our website.
 As far as information we are collecting about you in the context of conducting our activities, you are welcome to contact our DPO (the details of whom can be found below) in case you have any related concerns.

 Who are we?

 Cryos International - Cyprus Limited, a company (HE 381787)